 Art and Crafts

 The Art and Crafts classes are also open to all, not just members.
-We would love to see entries from younger members of the public, preparing an exhibit is a great activity to pass some time in the holidays.
+Again, we would love to see entries from younger members of the public, preparing an exhibit is a great activity to pass some time in the holidays.

 - Handicrafts.
 Any craft or art work related to beekeeping.
 Must be exhibitor’s own work.

 - Greetings Card.
-Design for a Birthday card for a beekeeper.
+Design for a Mother’s/Father’s Day card for a beekeeper.

 - General Interest Display.
 Anything which is unusual, original, novel or of general interest to do with beekeeping.